mattraibert/super_git/README.md

 # Super git

-Sort your todo list from the command line.
+Do the same thing to all the git repos

 ## Naming

-Super git is named for obvious reasons
+Super git is named because it lets you do stuff to all your gits

 ## Copyright